Get the fastest Idaho Corporation formation online with worry-free services and support to start your business

 It’s important to keep copies of your tax returns and all supporting documentation.
 The state recommends doing so for a minimum of seven years.

-Yes, a corporation involves a lot of paperwork compared to other businesses, such as an LLC.
+Yes, a corporation involves a lot of paperwork compared to other businesses, such as an LLC in Idaho.
 Corporations are required to keep certain records and file reports by law.
 They are governed by a board of directors that must meet regularly and keep meeting minutes on record.
 Corporations also need to draft corporate bylaws.
 They sometimes have to file amendments to change their legal documents.

 Yes, you can form your Idaho corporation online by submitting a new business registration via the Idaho SOSbiz online portal.
 You’ll need to create an account to access the business portal if you haven’t done so already.
 Idaho strongly recommends people use online filing whenever possible and charges a $20 filing fee for each document filed on paper.